Somewhere remote in the forests of Devon

 “Mummy, why is there an Owl in the dining room?”

 Hermione turned to see her daughter watching the moment that she was having with the Owl, her eyebrows raised questioningly.

 Hermione smiled and said, “You know I’ve told you about the Wizarding World where mummy used to live before you was born?”

 Mia nodded.
-“Well, this is how we send messages in the Wizarding World, we use Owls.
+“Well, this is how we send messages, we use Owls.
 We also have them as pets if we want them as one.”